How to Launch a Product on Reddit: The Complete 2026 Playbook

 General Product Discovery:

-• r/SideProject -- Best for indie makers and bootstrapped products
+- r/SideProject -- Best for indie makers and bootstrapped products.
+Very receptive to "I built this" posts.

-• r/InternetIsBeautiful -- For web-based tools and interesting websites
+- r/InternetIsBeautiful -- For web-based tools and interesting websites.
+High standards for quality and originality.

 Industry-Specific:

-• r/startups -- For startup products and SaaS
+- r/startups -- For startup products and SaaS.
+Active community of founders and early adopters.

-• r/Entrepreneur -- For business tools and services
+- r/Entrepreneur -- For business tools and services.
+More business-minded audience.

-• r/gaming or r/IndieGaming -- For game launches
+- r/gaming or r/IndieGaming -- For game launches. - r/selfhosted -- For self-hosted software alternatives.

 Niche Communities: